oracle/graal/docs/getting-started/graalvm-enterprise/container-images/graalvm-ee-container-images.md

     The output shows the installed Oracle GraalVM `native-image` utility version information.

-4. Calling `docker pull` without specifying a processor architecture pulls container images for the processor architecture that matches your docker client.
+4. Calling `docker pull` without specifying a processor architecture pulls container images for the processor architecture that matches your Docker client.
 To pull container images for a different platform architecture, specify the desired platform architecture with the `--platform` option and either `linux/amd64` or `linux/aarch64` as follows:

     ```bash
     docker pull --platform linux/aarch64 container-registry.oracle.com/graalvm/native-image:17